One of the most useful ideas I've come across is Ray Dalio's idea re: designer vs worker level you.

 "It's much more important that you are a good designer/manager of your life than a good worker in it."

-That's not to say being a good worker isn't important (Dalio also says good work habits are way underrated), but it's not
+That's not to say being a good worker isn't important (Dalio also says good work habits are way underrated), but it's not as important.

 "To be successful, the "designer/manager you" has to be objective about what the "worker you" is really like, not believing in him more than he deservers, or putting him in jobs he shouldn't be in.
 Instead of having this strategic perspective, most people operate emotionally and in the moment; their lives are a series of undirected emotional experiences, going from one thing to the next."